Harold H. Greene: Death

+On January 29, 2000, Greene died from a cerebral hemorrhage during a brain operation in Washington, D.C.

+Legacy

-Greene died from a cerebral hemorrhage on January 29, 2000, and was undergoing brain operations at the time.
-He had a wife, Evelyn, and two children: son Dr. Michael D. Greene and daughter Stephanie Cavagrotti.
+Greene was survived by his wife, Evelyn, and two children: son Dr. Michael D. Greene and daughter Stephanie Cavagrotti.

 After his death, the George Washington University Law School created the Harold H. Greene Professor of Law endowed chair in his memory.
 The chair was established by an endowment gift of $1.5 million from telecommunications entrepreneurs David and Maria Wiegand of Orange County, California, owners of Pathfinder Communications at the time.